apache/servicecomb-docs/java-chassis-reference/en_US/question-and-answer/question_answer.md

 * It will actually search all the `config/log4j.properties and config/log4j.*.properties` in the classpath, cut out the `\*` part from the searched file, sort the alpha, then load it in order, and finally compose The file is used as the log4j configuration file.
 * If you want to use ServiceComb's log4j extension, you need to call Log4jUtils.init, otherwise it will be used according to the rules of the standard logger.

-# Problem: When the service is configured with multiple transports, how do you choose which transport to use at runtime?
+# Problem: When the service is configured with multiple types of transport, What are the mechanisms for ServiceComb choose which transport to use at runtime?

 ** Solution:**